roniemartinez/roniemartinez/README.md

 - Check my CV: https://cv.ron.sh/

 ### Show your support
-If you like my work or if it is useful to yo, show your support by sponsoring my projects.
+If you like my work or if it is useful to you, show your support by sponsoring my projects.

 [![Github Sponsors](https://img.shields.io/github/sponsors/roniemartinez?label=github%20sponsors&logo=github%20sponsors&style=for-the-badge)](https://github.com/sponsors/roniemartinez)